Outliers in the spectrum of iid matrices with bounded rank perturbations: Small low rank perturbation

-Consider the collection of $2m$ ordered pairs $(a_{j-1},a_j)$, $(b_{j-1},b_j)$ with $j=1,\ldots,m$.
-From the iid nature of $X$, and the fact that the random variables $x$ and $g$ match up to second order, we see that each summand in the above expression vanishes unless each ordered pair appears with multiplicity at least two, and at least one pair appears at least three times; in particular, there are at most $m-1$ distinct ordered pairs.
+for $j=1,\ldots,m$.
+From the iid nature of $X$, and the fact that the random variables $x$ and $g$ match up to second order, we see that each summand in the above expression vanishes unless each ordered pair appears with multiplicity at least two, and at least one pair appears at least three times; in particular, there are at most $2m-1$ distinct ordered pairs.
 As $x, g$ have all moments finite, we may thus bound the above expression in magnitude by